SERVICES

 • Creative expression programs

-• 1:1 counselling
+• 1:1 counselling provided by professional stakeholders

 • Weekly Group Therapy and practical teaching on issues such as; conflict resolution, anger management, communication skills, identity and self-worth, life skills, vocational counselling, assertiveness training and boundary setting.

-• Work Therapy activities designed to build on skills and increase self esteem and confidence in learning and applying these new skills
+• Work Therapy activities designed to build on skills and increase self-esteem and confidence in learning and applying these new skills

 • Pre-Employment Training & Assistance: Preparing to work, Work Experience, Management and people skills, stress management and time management.